haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

   grep \-v SMILES data/ligands_filtered.csv | awk \'{print $3,$1\"_\"$2}\' \> templates.smi <br>
 </a>

-The `target.smi` file has already been created and can be found in the `data` directory.
+This file is provided at `data/target.smi`.
-In general if the compound one is interested in is part of a PDB structure then its SMILES string can be found in the PDB.
-ALternatively there's a plethora of computational chemistry tools that can generate SMILES strings.
+In general if the compound one is interested is part of a PDB structure then its SMILES string can be found in the PDB database.
+Alternatively there are a plethora of computational chemistry tools that can generate SMILES strings.

 The next step involves computing the similarity values between our target (reference) compound and all template compounds we identified through the RCSB search portal.
 For this we will use an RDKit-based implementation of the MCS procedure described above.
-We provide a python-based implementation in the script `calc_mcs.py`.
+We provide a python-based implementation in the `scripts/calc_mcs.py`.
 Usage of the script is straightforward:

 <a class="prompt prompt-cmd">
   ./scripts/calc_mcs.py \-te templates.smi \-ta data/target.smi | awk \'{print $2}\' \> tmp <br>
 </a>

-This command might takes a few tens of seconds to complete.
+This command might takes a few seconds to complete.
 We choose to only keep the second column because we are only interested in the Tversky metric and the first column of the output is the Tanimoto metric.
 To create the similarities file: